Master of Science in Emergency Management (ERM)

 The Master of Science in Emergency Management degree program promotes stronger and more resilient communities by preparing you to engage in the effective management of hazards and crises.

-This hybrid program is offered at the Brevard College campus and online.
+This program is offered online.
 It builds on the strengths of Brevard College’s largest, thriving undergraduate major in Criminal Justice and the College’s strong foundation in experiential learning in the liberal arts.
 The program prepares graduates to both avert and address human and natural disasters and emergencies efficaciously.

 Here's a small sample of what you can do with an Emergency Management degree from Brevard College: